paleopresto/paleorec/docs/source/clean.rst

 For the current implementation we are considering the LiPDverse version of the file if available else we will consider the corresponding file from LinkedEarth Wiki.

+Going forward, we might not want to consider the LiPD files from wiki.
+Please see the Usage instructions to only use the datasets provided through the command line.

 Using utils.readLipdFilesList will generate 2 pandas dataframe; first consisting of the proxyObservationType related information and second consisting of inferredVariableType related information.
 These 2 pandas dataframes are converted to csv and saved as common_lipdverse_table_timestamp.csv and common_lipdverse_inferred_timestamp.csv.
 After further processing, the two dataframes will be merged to generate a final csv file named merged_common_lipdverse_inferred_timestamp.csv

 Routines